🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 I do mostly see placental encapsulation touted by those who do it.
 It is certainly not cheap.
 Most of the pricing I’ve seen is $200-500 dollars.
 Also, that encapsulation is done at home, usually with your basic food dehydrator.
 In general, these machines were meant to be cleaned but not sterilized.
 That means your placenta could be on the same surface as a beta-strep placenta was just on.

 Beyond beta strep, your placenta is considered medical waste and can carry a LOT of differing bacteria.
 Those machines just get warm.
-Not hot enough to kill baterial (or cooking it) Just the thought of that food dehydrator makes me feel a little sick.
+Not hot enough to kill bacteria (or cooking it) Just the thought of that food dehydrator makes me feel a little sick.

 If you’re doing it for milk supply increases there are a lot of other ways to give it a try.
 Talk with a certified lactation consultant for help.
 You can even see them prior to delivery for tips!
 I like this article from my friend Katie that has TONS of tips and articles on increasing your milk supply.